Today, I want to share my top 14 MLM mentors of all time.

 # 8 Michael Gerber

-Michael Gerber is a world renowned business coach, author, consultant and speaker.
+Michael Gerber is a world-renowned business coach, author, consultant and speaker.
 To the best of my knowledge, he has no affiliation with network marketing.
 However, the lessons he teaches would be VERY beneficial to any network marketer.
 The most important things I learned from Michael Gerber are (1) the importance of systems, and (2) working on your business, rather than just working in your business.
 If you haven’t read a copy of his book “The E-Myth Revisited” you should.
-Visit Michael’s website.

 Who hasn’t heard of Mike Dillard?
-I ordered Magnetic Sponsoring way back in 2009 and that book totally changed my business for the better.
+I ordered Magnetic Sponsoring way back in 2009 and that book totally changed my life and business for the better.
 Mike taught me the importance of having multiple streams of income, how to use funded proposals and self-liquidating offers and how to make money, even when people don’t join your business opportunity.
-He also taught me how to get people to contact me first.
-All of his training courses are top notch and his affiliate program is awesome.
-Learn more about Magnetic Sponsoring.
+He also taught me how to get people to contact me first using attraction marketing.
+All of his training courses are top-notch and his affiliate program is awesome.

 # 10 Mike Popovich

 Mike was the first real network marketing mentor I had when I was new to this industry, during my few years in Amway.
 He was my upline Diamond distributor and he taught me a lot about goal setting, the power of association, and the power of continuous improvement.
-He’s been a successful distributor in Amway for almost 20 years now.
+He’s was a successful distributor in Amway for approximately 20 years.
+He is now a Managing Partner with Trunited.

 # 11 Ray Higdon